dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 {% task 'Create a production build.' %}

 Creating a production build of a Dojo application is straightforward.
 We have actually been creating an application for production throughout this tutorial series.
-If you have been following the tutorials locally, you have been using the `dojo build -m dev -w memory -s` command to build the application and start a web-server to view the application as it developed.
+If you have been following the tutorials locally, you have been using the `dojo build -m dev -w -s` command to build the application and start a web-server to view the application as it developed.
 This version of the application is almost the same as what should be deployed to production.

 {% instruction 'Run the `dojo build` command.' %}